hsgweon/pipits/README.md

 conda create -n pipits python=2.7
 ```

-Then activate conda environment for installation and also when running PIPITS.
+Then activate conda environment for installation.
+(Also whenever you run PIPITS after installation, activate the conda environment.)
 ```sh
 source activate pipits
 ```

-When finished installation (and also finished running PIPITS, deactivate by entering: source deactivate)
+When finished installation (you can come out of the environment and back to PYTHON3 by entering: source deactivate)

 1.1 Download and install
 ------------------------